Eitol/gosii/README.md

 ### Note

-The Software is provided for academic purposes only
+The Software is provided for academic purposes only.
+Commercial use is not permitted.